Widnes Vikings: Early years

 Widnes dropped out of the wartime Lancashire league in 1940–41 and did not return to league competition until 1945–46.

 Post war

-Tommy McCue led the club to its first ever Lancashire County Cup win, with a 7–3 victory against Wigan in 1945.
+Tommy McCue led the club to its first ever Lancashire Cup win, with a 7–3 victory against Wigan in 1945.

 Back at Wembley in 1950, the team was beaten 19–0 by Warrington.
 During this period, the club reverted to selling its players to richer teams.

 Local man Vince Karalius joined Widnes from St. Helens in 1962 and was appointed club captain.
 In his first season, Widnes finished third in the Championship, which equalled the club's best league placing.
 In 1962, the league was split into East and West of the Pennines; Widnes and Workington Town met at Central Park, Wigan, in the first final of the Western Division Championship on Saturday 10 November 1962.
 With two minutes remaining, Lowdon dropped a goal to earn Workington a 9–9 draw.
 Later in the month Workington Town won the replay 10–0.